The Search: Forming a search committee

 The relationship between the hiring manager and the search committee must be clearly established up front.
 It is important for HR and the hiring manager to work together to charge the search committee so that each individual understands their assigned role and the implications of any placement or diversity goals to be addressed by the search.
 The search committee must be charged to only use appropriate job-related criteria in the published position description throughout the screening process.

-While other members of the search committee may occasionally be absent, the search committee chair and search advocate should be present at every meeting of the search committee.
+While other members of the search committee may occasionally be absent, the search committee chair should be present at every meeting of the search committee.

 Several qualities are desired in effective committee members.
 Although we always seek committee members with clear intentions, priorities and an open mind, there are several other key qualities that are critical for improving diversity in hiring including: